cjm715/cjm715.github.io/_posts/2020-12-22-kaggle-reverse-game-of-life.md

 </div>

 <sub>*Click anywhere to restart the game of life.
-This is a modification of the original ["Game of Life"](https://p5js.org/examples/simulate-game-of-life.html) p5.js example by [Daniel Shiffman](https://natureofcode.com/) licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).*</sub>
+This and all other game-of-life simulations in this post are modifications of the original ["Game of Life"](https://p5js.org/examples/simulate-game-of-life.html) p5.js example by [Daniel Shiffman](https://natureofcode.com/) licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).*</sub>

 <br/>
 <!-- END OF SIMULATION -->